Looking for the best hikes in the Dolomites? Our handpicked list will help you confidently plan your adventure-filled holidays in South Tyrol.

 Beyond enjoying the breathtaking scenery, take the time to experience the enthralling culture of the region from its savory cuisine to its riveting history to its heart-warming traditions such as woodcarving.

-If you’re like us, you may just find the best hike is each and every outing no matter where you roam.
+If you’re like us, you may just find the best hike is every outing no matter where you roam.

 What to Know Before Hiking in the Dolomites